chp-legacy/chainpoint-node/README.md

 ### Node Firewall

+The network security of a Node is solely the Node operator's responsibility.
+We do not manage or modify the security settings or firewall of your Node server.

+Most hosting providers block all incoming traffic (other than SSH on port 22) by default.
 You will need to expose port 80 (HTTP) to the world if you want your Node to be available for clients to connect to.
-This is true whether you run behind a non-public host behind a firewall or publicly.
-By default, most cloud compute server providers will block all access to your host's ports by default (usually with the exception of port 22 (SSH)).
-If your provider does not implement a block by default policy you are encouraged to choose another provider or to configure a firewall on your Node server to block access to all ports with the exception of port 80 HTTP and port 22 SSH.
+This is true whether you run a non-public host behind a firewall or a public host.
+If your provider does not implement a block by default policy you are encouraged to either choose another provider or configure a firewall on your Node server to block access to all ports with the exception of port `80 (HTTP)` and port `22 (SSH)`.

 ### Run Your Node

-Now its time to start your own Node!
+Now its time to start your Node!

 After finishing the configuration in the `.env` file and saving it make sure you are in the `~/chainpoint-node` directory and run `make`.
-This will show you some Makefile commands that are available to you:
+This will show you some Makefile commands that are available to you.
+Some of the more important ones are:

 * `make up` : start all services
 * `make down` : stop all services